ronaldoussoren/py2app/doc/index.rst

 of the application bundle.
 This script runs any prescripts used by the application and then your main script.

-If the ``alias`` option is being used, the build procedure is finished.
+If the ``--alias`` option is being used, the build procedure is finished.

 The main script of your application will be copied *as-is* to the ``Contents/Resources/`` folder of the application bundle.
 If you want to